erikriverson/spyre/README.md

 have full access to the R console in your editor of choice.
 It has been tested with both RStudio and Emacs ESS.

 Spyre was built to be extensible.
-Defaults summaries be easily changed, and new tabs can be created by writing simple R functions and implementing client behavior using the Angular.js JavaScript framework.
+Default summaries can easily be changed, and new tabs can be created by writing simple R functions and implementing client behavior using the Angular.js JavaScript framework.